zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 ### The devil is in the detail

 But wait, why do we not see the problem on x64?
 Does the kernel map pages on x64 in a more performant way?
-Ah, I wish...
+Yeah, right.

 Remember that you're not really paying for memory that you *allocate* - you're paying for memory that you use after *mapping* it into the address space of the process.
-Normally heap implementation is designed to get memory from the system and keep it in various free lists without deallocating it - however, not all block sizes are treated like this.
+Normally heap implementation is designed to get memory from the system and keep it in various free lists without returning it to the system - however, not all block sizes are treated like this.
 Most heap implementations fall back to using virtual memory allocation above certain size.

 You can refer to [Windows 8 Heap Internals](http://illmatics.com/Windows%208%20Heap%20Internals.pdf) for an in-depth look at how Windows heap allocation/deallocation works; notice that for allocations larger than `VirtualMemoryThreshold` the implementation switches to `VirtualAlloc`[^5] that reserves the pages but does not fully commit them. `VirtualMemoryThreshold` is set to 520192 and our allocations are slightly larger than 512 Kb so we should use memory allocated with `VirtualAlloc` even on x64... right?